touhami-ben/8-0-introduction-to-html-lab/README.md

 ```

 This will open the Cypress testing window, where you can click to run an individual suite of tests or all of the tests at once.

-## Before you start

-Since we're working in the web browser now, we're using a different testing framework called Cypress.
-Cypress runs your code in a virtual browser and can be programmed to examine various parts of your site.

-Read [Testing Websites with Cypress](./cypress_intro.md) to get an understanding of how it works.

 ### Question One